wellgrisa/react-display-flex/README.md

 The idea of this another Flex lib is to be dependencyless and aims people who like to have their styles in classes and styles files.

-Therefore, **there are no properties to deal with value-based attribute** like height, width, flex-shrink, flex-basis and properties.
+Therefore, **there are no properties to deal with value-based attribute** like height, width, flex-shrink, flex-basis.
 To handle these, when necessary, you should add a specific className or work with the beautiful cascade stylesheets.

 It relies on boolean properties to make it straightforward and also in the knowledge of the person using it, i.e.: there are no validations regarding its properties, it's just a way of setting the css attributes as [classes](https://github.com/wellgrisa/react-flexible-box/blob/main/src/flexible-box.css).
 It's just like adding attributes in a class, you can add as much as you want, but it wouldn't work.
 For example: